rw-hsma-fpga/microblaze-globalvar-fixes/README.md

 # microblaze-globalvar-fixes
-Suggested fixes for clobbered global variables after reset on a Microblaze soft processor system, as described in our FPL2024 paper: (add DOI)
+Suggested fixes for clobbered global variables after reset on a Microblaze soft processor system, as described in our FPL2024 poster: (TODO add poster)

 #### This repository provides three types of code to fix the related issues:
 ### 1. Bash scripts to modify the Vitis-generated linker script to include load copy sections for global, initialized variables.
 There are two options to choose from: